bjornbytes/lovr-lighting/README.md

   ambient/diffuse/specular colors.
 Includes specular reflections.
 - Normal - Colors pixels based on their vertex normal.
 Can be used to debug problems with vertex normals and also looks really cool.
+- Depth - Visualizes the depth buffer.
+Pixels closer to the camera will be darker.